bracke/bracke/_posts/2012-11-04-Github-pages.md

 ---
 layout: post
-title: GitHub pages
+title: GitHub Pages
-categories: webdevelopment
+categories: webdevelopment GitHub Jekyll
 ---
 I have for quite a while been hosting my homepage (the one you are looking at!) on my own server at home, a MacMini.
 I have now finally moved the site to GitHub.
 [//]: #